leonrossi/Eco-AR/README.md

 Author: Leonardo Rossi Luiz - ICMC-USP.

-Advisor: Maria Cristina Ferreira de Oliveira - ICMC/USP.
+Advisor: Maria Cristina Ferreira de Oliveira - ICMC-USP.

 Eco-AR is a project for ecological events visualization and audio retrieval that provides an easy interface for who wants to explore more the Soundcape area and understand acoustic events.